apoingko/dev-exam/README.md

 # dev-exam

-This is a laravel project.
+This is a laravel project, xampp

 1. copy enite project to htdocs
+2. create database in localhost/phpmyadmin name = laraemployee
+//there is a sql file in the repo called laraemployee.sql
+3. import laraemployee.sql to database
-2. run artisan command php artisan serve
+4. run artisan command php artisan serve
-3. broswe localhost
+5. broswe localhost

 //credentials